sstsimulator/sst-elements/src/sst/elements/ember/examples/CreatingMotifs.md

 # User defined events

-There are a variety of functions that are used to allow the user to control aspects of the program computation.
+These functions allow the user to control how the simulation estimates computation time.

 * `enQ_compute(Queue&, uint64_t nanoSecondDelay)`   -- The delay by the expected cost of the input function in nanoSeconds (without actually computing it)
 * `enQ_compute( Queue& q, std::function<uint64_t()> func)`; -- The compute function is passed as a parameter and invoked.
+It return a 64 bit unsigned integer that indicates the simulation delay associated with invoking the function.
 * `enQ_getTime(evQ, &m_startTime)` -- sets m_startTime to the current time

 There are two types of 'compute' operations that can be enqueued.
 The first is a 'pseudo' compute operation.
 The amount of time needed to perform the compute is already known and so we can skip the actual computation and just delay as if we had computed.
-The other compute actually performs the compute and takes the function as a parameter.
+The second compute takes a function as a parameter and actually runs it allowing more dynamic control of run time.
-The user can also measure the time using a enQ_getTime call.
-Hypothetically the amount of time could be measured with a real invokation and then all subsuquent invocations could be estimated.

 # MPI Events